 - Long Point Walk – 1-kilometre return walk from the Short Point car park the headlands of the Pacific Ocean

-- Main Beach to Pambula beach – 10km return walk along the flat white sand beach.
+- Main Beach to Pambula beach – 10km return walk along the flat white sand beach with spectacular sea views.

 Just south of the town is the Pambula haycock area in the Ben Boyd Nation Park. here you will find the Pinnacles loop walk.
 This short 1.1-kilometre loop walk provides beautiful coastal views south to Lennards Island and north to Haycock Point.
 Two lookouts provide you with a look at a fascinating erosion feature that consists of cliffs of soft white sands.